(You have options in perusing this page: see my Power Browsing advice.)

 (Return to Table of Contents)

-While I moan about the changes the past 30 years have seen, I will admit that USB is a Good Think, and that moving on from having to manually install drivers is probably a good thing too.
+While I moan about the changes the past 30 years have seen, I will admit that USB is a Good Thing, and that moving on from having to manually install drivers is probably a good thing too.

 Getting a printer on your machine these days is, usually, easy.
 Believe it or not I can't feel the need to say a lot about that.Just now, 2 Nov 21, this is what "setting up my printer" took...